se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

-CommonJS is mainly used in NodeJS applications, but you can also use it outside of NodeJS by using _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_.
-If your project requirement does not allow you to use bundler, the approach given in the next section does not need any external tool.
+If your project does not use NodeJS and does not allow the use of  _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_, you can consider the approach given in the next section as it does not need any external tool.

 A more in-depth explanation of CommonJS can be found in the [Modules chapter of NodeJS API documentation](https://nodejs.org/docs/latest/api/modules.html).